jabk81220/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 ## Summary

 In this lab, you have successfully configured access reviews to manage user permissions for Teams and Groups, and set up external collaboration settings to control guest user access and invitations in Microsoft Entra ID.
-These configurations help enhance security and ensure proper access management within your organization.
+These configurations help enhance security and ensure proper access management within your organisation.

 ### You have successfully completed the lab.

+By completing this **Hybrid Identity with Entra ID** hands-on lab, you have gained practical experience in designing and implementing a **Hybrid Identity solution using Microsoft Entra ID and Active Directory Domain Services**.
+You successfully configured identity synchronisation between on-premises and cloud environments using **Microsoft Entra Connect**, enabled **self-service password reset with password writeback**, and implemented **Privileged Identity Management (PIM)** for controlled and time-bound administrative access.

+You also explored **identity governance and security monitoring** by configuring **access reviews, external collaboration settings, and Azure Monitor with Log Analytics** to track audit and sign-in activities.
+These configurations help ensure secure access management, visibility into identity-related events, and compliance with organisational security policies.

+Overall, this lab provided a comprehensive understanding of how organisations can securely manage identities across **hybrid environments**, enforce **least-privilege access**, and implement **modern identity governance and monitoring capabilities** using Microsoft Entra ID.